-Venezuela says captured US spy sought to sabotage power grid
+Venezuela: captured US spy charged in alleged terrorist plot

 The arrest surfaced as this nation, once wealthy from oil, has been gripped by a deep gasoline shortage that has sparked mile-long lines to fuel up, even in the capital of Caracas.
 Venezuela also struggles to provide electricity to residents, especially in Zulia state, once a major hub of the nation’s vast oil production.

+Heath is accused of targeting the Amuay and Cardon refineries — part of the massive Paraguana Refinery Complex on Venezuela’s northern Caribbean coast.
+However, the refineries have ceased producing gasoline, and Venezuela depends on shipments from Iran, despite having the world’s largest oil reserves.

-Heath is accused of entering Venezuela illegally, the prosecutor said, adding that he didn’t have a passport but rather had a copy of it hidden in one of his shoes.
-The three Venezuelans accused of conspiring with Heath include a military officer, Saab said, adding that they helped him enter from Colombia.
+He is accused of entering Venezuela illegally, the prosecutor said, adding that he didn’t have a passport but rather had a copy of it hidden in one of his shoes.
+The three Venezuelans accused of conspiring with Heath include a military officer, Saab said.

+The investigation also landed the arrest of four other Venezuelans accused of helping him sneak into the country from Colombia, authorities said.

-Saab said Heath had worked as a mercenary in Iraq from 2006 to 2016 for MVM Inc., a Virginia-based private security contracting company.
-The firm did not immediately respond to phone and email messages seeking comment.
+Saab said Heath had worked in Iraq as a communications specialist three months each year from 2006 to 2016 for MVM Inc., a Virginia-based private security contracting company.

+MVM provided a statement to the AP saying that Heath is “not currently an employee or contractor” with the firm.

 The arrest follows a failed beach incursion in early May that landed two ex-Green Beret soldiers in a Venezuelan jail for allegedly participating in a failed attempt to overthrow the socialist government.